bdsinger/pnicorr/README.md

 From the help:

     usage: pnicorr file.1D[.gz] [options]
-     -nonorm:	do not normalize rows
+     -[no]norm:	do not normalize rows

-     -savetext:	save text rather than binary files

-     -gzout:	compress the output
-		    -gzout1 .. -gzout9 sets level
-		    -gzout alone is same as -gzout4

-     -mem:	memory (MB)
+     -mem=MB:	memory (MB)
-		    -mem1 .. -mem999999 asks for 1M through nearly 1T.
 		Smaller means more file activity; computing is done in stages.
-Default is the same as -mem4000  (4G)
+Default is the same as -mem=4000  (4G)

+     -iotype=1D|1Dgz|mat:	1D: same as input (SUMA ascii)
+		    		1Dgz: same as input, gzipped
+				mat:  matlab .mat file

 Really the input can be any matrix of values, where each row is a time-series to be correlated with all other rows.
 The format is: